-You will sign up for a regular scheduled lab time: Tuesday from 3:30 to 6:00, Wednesday from 6:00 to 9:00, or Thursday from 9:00 to midnight.
-Labs will typically have up to ten students in each one.
+You will sign up for a regular scheduled lab time: Wednesday from 3:00 to 5:50, Thursday from 6:00 to 8:50, or Tuesday from 9:00 to 11:50.
+Labs have up to fifteen students in each one.
 Labs meet weekly for up to three hours, but usually much less.

-Lab activities are worth a maximum of 300 points toward your final grade.
+Lab activities are hands-on experiences.
+They are very important, and are worth (a maximum of) 300 points toward your final grade.

-In any particular week if you have a conflict with your regular time, you can attend one of the other labs if you get permission from the Lab Assistant (based on space available).
+In any particular week if you have a conflict with your regular time, you can attend one of the other labs if you get permission from the Teaching Assistant (based on space available).